Prince-Aslan/Mental-Health-Chatbot/README.md

 ## Limitations
 - Limited training data -  the ChatBot was built on just DSM-5 summary data of less than 10 pages
-- Less Rou=boust Foundational Model - Mistralai isnt roboust in its perormace as compared to llama 3 or openai
+- Less Roboust Foundational Model - Mistralai isnt roboust in its perormace as compared to llama 3 or openai

 ## Future Enhancements
 - Add multilingual support.